Moment-Based Adjustments of Statistical Inference in High-Dimensional Generalized Linear Models: Preliminary

 \subsection{State Evolution (SE)-based Inference: Logistic Regression Case}

-For a logistic regression model, \citet{sur2019modern,zhao2022asymptotic} developed an inferential framework under the high-dimensional regime \eqref{eq:high_dim}.
+For a logistic regression, \cite{sur2019modern,zhao2022asymptotic} developed an inferential framework under the high-dimensional regime \eqref{eq:high_dim}.
 Specifically, the studies showed that a properly corrected MLE is asymptotically normally distributed.
-That is, as $n,p(n)\to\infty$ with $p(n)/n\to\kappa\in(0,1)$, we have the following for any $j=1,\dots,p$:
+That is, as $n,p(n)\to\infty$ with $p(n)/n\to\kappa\in(0,1)$, we have the following for any $j=1,\dots,p$ satisfying $\sqrt{n}\tau_j\beta_j=O(1)$ if the MLE exists: